Skip to main content

 Praslin Island

-Second largest island known for Café des Arts (best Praslin restaurant) with octopus gratin and tuna carpaccio.
-Chateau de Feuilles offers fine dining with organic gardens.
-Corail (2025 opening) brings French-Japanese fusion to eco-luxury setting.
-La Pirogue features Creole cuisine with live music.
+The second largest island.
+Café des Arts is the one most people point to, known for its octopus gratin and tuna carpaccio.
+Chateau de Feuilles does fine dining off its own organic gardens, while Corail, which opened in 2025, plays French-Japanese fusion in an eco-luxury setting.
+La Pirogue pairs Creole cooking with live music.

 Signature Dishes: